~ originally published on June 18, 2018

 Phoebe King Ensminger Burn was the lady who wrote the note to her son, Harry Burn, who was a young state representative for his home in Niota, Tennessee.
 Burn had voiced opposition to the 19th Amendment but, above all, was loyal to his mother.

 Phoebe, or Febb, was not a passive woman.
 She held a degree from U. S. Grant University, now Tennessee Wesleyan University, unusual for women of her day.
 She was born in 1873 and, upon graduation, married James Lafayette Burn.
 Together they had four children and her husband was stationmaster at Mouse Creek (Niota) for the East Tennessee, Virginia and Georgia Railway.
-He was founder of Crescent Hosiery Mill and associated with the Bank of Niota.
+He was the founder of Crescent Hosiery Mill and associated with the Bank of Niota.

 After her husband passed Febb ran the family farm, which she renamed to “Hathburn” for her sons Harry and Thomas and their surname Burn.
-She was an important influence in all her children’s lives and passed away in 1945.
+She was an important influence on all her children’s lives and passed away in 1945.

 Febb served as a local school teacher, attended Niota Methodist Church, and was an avid reader.
 She read three newspapers each day, enjoyed magazines, novels and classic books and was a supporter of suffrage for many years, following those she called “the militants” and other leaders of the women’s movement.